camunda/camunda-docs/docs/reference/public-api.md

 - `io.camunda:zeebe-client-java`

-## Other APIs and Client
+## Other APIs and client

-Although we cannot guarentee backwards comptability of others APIs and Clients at this moment of time, we aim to offer backwards compatibility still on a best effort basis.
+Although we cannot currently guarantee backwards comptability of other APIs and clients, we aim to offer backwards compatibility still on a best effort basis.

+[//]:# (Thoughts on a better way to word the sentence above?)